phpf/Routes/README.md

 This would register the routes `admin/users`, `admin/pages`, and `admin/options`.

-That was a bit repetitive - to simplify, you can set a controller to use for all routes under an endpoint like so:
+That was a bit repetitive - to simplify, you can set a controller to use for all routes under an endpoint:
 ```php
 $router->endpoint('admin', function ($router) {